deggja/serpent/README.md

 ## Acknowledgments

 This project utilizes [Termloop](https://github.com/JoelOtter/termloop), a simple Go library for creating terminal-based games.
 Thanks to the creators and contributors of Termloop for providing such a versatile tool.

+Logo is generated using DALL-E and edited using Canva.

 ## License